 Expect Jeera futures to trade sideways to lower: Angel Commodities

-According to Angel Commodities, We expect Jeera futures to trade sideways to lower on anticipation of steady physical demand.
+According to Angel Commodities, We expect Jeera futures to trade sideways to lower on anticipation of higher supplies and steady physical demand.

 Angel Commodities' report on Jeera

-Jeera Jun futures closed lower on Wednesday and continue its sideways movement.
+Jeera Jun futures close with little change on Thursday and continue its sideways movement.
 The arrivals have now slowed down in the physical market.
 As per Agmarknet data, about 4,316 tonnes of jeera arrived in May (1-14) compared to 17,494 in April (1-14).

 Outlook

-We expect Jeera futures to trade sideways to lower on anticipation of steady physical demand.
+We expect Jeera futures to trade sideways to lower on anticipation of higher supplies and steady physical demand.

 For all commodities report, click here